 - The Haunting of Hill House by Shirley Jackson is creepily terrifying in a subtle way that might be especially appealing to students who have gotten accustomed to gory movie and video game special effects.

 - The House With a Clock In Its Walls was written by John Bellairs and illustrated by Edward Gorey, which is about the best provenance possible for a spooky book for kids.
 It’s a Halloween story, too.
+It is currently a movie, so your reluctant readers might be tempted, too.

 - The Fall of the House of Usher by Edgar Allen Poe is a classic from that master of the gothic tale.